KAIST-Visual-AI-Group/CS479-Assignment-3DGS/README.md

 ```
 ./render_all.sh
 ```
-to generate images for all scenes.
-This will render images for four scenes: `chair`, `lego`, `materials`, and `drums`.
+to render and save images for all scenes: `chair`, `lego`, `materials`, and `drums`.

 To evaluate the results, run the following command:
 ```
 python evaluate.py
 ```
-This will generate a file named `metrics.csv` in the current directory, which will be used for grading as described below.
+This will create a file named `metrics.csv` in the current directory, which will be used for grading.

 For reference, our implementation produces the following metrics:
 | Scene     | LPIPS (↓)    | PSNR (↑)    | SSIM (↑)    |